 For an individual who has substance abuse and addiction issues, the use of those substances and the behaviors tied to that use cause major disruption and dysfunction in the daily living.
 The addict not only experiences physical, mental and psychological impairments due to their substance use, relationships with family and friends can also be significantly impacted along with loss of employment and trouble with law enforcement.
 For the addict, admittance into an addiction treatment facility may be the most ideal option.
-If the choice is made to enter treatment, a rehab therapist or counselor plays an essential role in the quality long-term recovery of an addict.
+If the choice is made to enter treatment, a rehab therapist or counselor plays an essential role in the quality of long-term recovery of an addict.

 What are the Roles of a Rehab Therapist or Counselor?

 As outlined by the National Institute on Drug Abuse, a rehabilitation therapist (or counselor) is a trained professional who assists people by providing support, education and most importantly provide nonjudgmental confrontation to those addicts wanting sobriety and long-term recovery.
 For those recovering from substance abuse, the counselor can be their ally in the recovery process and provides to those addicted an understanding of their struggle as well as support.
-It is important to note that the counselor acts as a guide through the initial stages of recovery; the recovery process and the responsibility of recovery falls on the patient.
+It is important to note that the counselor acts as a guide through the initial stages of recovery; the recovery process and the responsibility of recovery fall on the patient.

 What Does a Counselor Strive To Do in Treatment?